• Skip to primary navigation

 Description

-Recipe of the smooth and fluffy whipped chocolate ganache frosting perfect for garnishing and decorating all your cakes.
+Smooth and fluffy whipped chocolate ganache frosting, perfect for filling, frosting, and decorating all your cakes and cupcakes.

 Ingredients